(Updated in July 2020)

-I am a computer engineering student from Mumbai, India.
-I’m a technology enthusiast who loves digging deep into various aspects of computer science.
-I am currently a Technology analyst at Credit Suisse, India.
+I am a Computer Science Graduate student at Stony Brook University, New York.
+I’m a technology enthusiast who loves digging deep into various aspects of Computer Science.

-I started contributing to Linux kernel about a year back and interned with Linux kernel, mentored by Jonathan Corbet.
-If you wish to read about my project CLICK HERE
+I started contributing to Linux kernel about a few years back and interned under Jonathan Corbet.
+If you wish to read about my project click here.

 OPEN SOURCE CONTRIBUTIONS:

-- Speaker at the Open Source Summit, Europe (2017) and Open Source summit and Automotive Grade Linux, Tokyo (2018)
+- Open Source Summit and Automotive Grade Linux, Tokyo

 - Linux Kernel intern

 - Contributed to Linux kernel, Wikimedia, Mozilla foundation and other open source platforms

 - Master’s in Computer Science, Stony Brook University [2019-2021]

 - Bachelor of Engineering (Computer Science), Sardar Patel institute of technology (CGPA 8.6) [2013-2017]

 - SRE intern at LinkedIn